GergoNagy94/boilerplate-separate/README.md

-## Boilerplate Templates for Terragrunt
+## Boilerplate Templates for Terragrunt By Code Factory

 This repository contains ready-to-use AWS infrastructure templates built with Terragrunt.
 These templates help you quickly set up consistent, well-structured infrastructure across different environments and account configurations.